Decoupled Subgraph Federated Learning

-\end{prop} \begin{proof} See App.~\ref{app:gradient_v2}. \end{proof} By combining Prop.~\ref{th:trainingsFEd} and Prop.~\ref{th:trainingsFEd2}, we have have the following proposition. \begin{prop} For client $i$, the training of \textsc{FedStruct}, i.e., computing $\{\hby_{v},\forall v\in\tmcV_i\}$ and $\nabla_{\btheta} \mcL_i(\btheta)$, requires only the local partition $\boldsymbol{\Bar{A}}^{ [i] }$ and $\bS$. \end{prop} Prop.~\ref{th:trainingsFEd3} states that clients do not require knowledge of the global adjacency matrix to predict a node's label or to compute the gradient.
-Instead, only the local partition of the global $L$-hop combined adjacency matrix, $\boldsymbol{\Bar{A}}^{ [i] }$, is necessary to operate \textsc{FedStruct}.
+Prop.~\ref{th:trainingsFEd3} (proved in App.~\ref{app:gradient_v3}) states that clients do not require knowledge of the global adjacency matrix to predict a node's label or compute gradients.
+Instead, only the local partition of the global $L$-hop combined adjacency matrix, $\boldsymbol{\Bar{A}}^{ [i] }$, is required to operate \textsc{FedStruct}.
+Combined with the heavy pruning operation, which effectively prunes $\boldsymbol{\Bar{A}}^{ [i] }$, this approach significantly limits the structural information shared between clients.
+Optionally, homomorphic encryption may be used.
+As a result, it is very difficult to reconstruct other clients’ adjacency matrices from the pruned $\boldsymbol{\Bar{A}}^{ [i] }$, enhancing privacy.
+Additionally, due to graph isomorphism, $\boldsymbol{\Bar{A}}^{ [i] }$ cannot be leveraged to uniquely reconstruct other clients’ adjacency matrices, further reinforcing privacy.
 Clients have to collaboratively calculate $\boldsymbol{\Bar{A}}^{ [i] }$.
-In App.~\ref{app:schemes}, we provide an algorithm to obtain $\boldsymbol{\Bar{A}}^{ [i] }$ before the training begins without gaining any additional information about the global graph.
-Moreover, due to graph isomorphism, $\boldsymbol{\Bar{A}}^{ [i] }$ cannot be used to uniquely determine the adjacency matrix of other clients.
+In App.~\ref{app:schemes}, we provide an algorithm and an example to obtain $\boldsymbol{\Bar{A}}^{ [i] }$ before training begins.